-Exit Poll 2018 Telangana results: TRS expected to win clear majority, may grab 66 seats
+Exit Poll 2018 Telangana results: Republic TV predicts TRS to win 48-60 seats

 New Delhi, Dec 7: The exit poll resuls of the Telangana that underwent polling in December 7 were released on Friday.
 In Telangana, India's newest state, the Telangana Rashtra Samithi faces a challenge from an alliance between the Congress, the Telugu Desam Party and two other outfits.